 - Did you refuse a breath or blood test?

-The outcome of an administrative hearing depends on your driving history in Clay County and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Clay County, MO and beyond:

-- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Clay County after 30 days.
+- First-Time DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Clay County, MO after 30 days.

-- Second DWI/DUI Offense: Leads to a 1-year revocation period in Clay County, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+- Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Clay County, MO DWI/DUI was within the last 5 years.

 - Attending Substance Awareness Traffic Offender Program (SATOP) or other alcohol- or drug-treatment programs